North Carolina inmate who escaped in dump truck recaptured - NewsBreak

 North Carolina inmate who escaped in dump truck recaptured

-ASHEBORO, N.C. — A North Carolina prison inmate who authorities say escaped from a work detail by driving off in a dump truck has been recaptured, a sheriff's office said....www.wral.com

-ASHEBORO, N.C. — A North Carolina prison inmate who authorities say escaped from a work detail by driving off in a dump truck has been recaptured, a sheriff's office said....www.wral.com
+ASHEBORO, N.C.
+(AP) — A North Carolina prison inmate who authorities say escaped from a work detail by driving off in a dump truck has been recaptured, a sheriff’s office said.

+The Randolph County Sheriff’s Office said it received two calls on Saturday regarding a suspicious person walking along a local road.
+When deputies reached the scene, they confirmed the man was Richard Alexander Mundy, 53.
+He was taken into custody and turned over the N.C.
+Department of Corrections.

+On Friday, authorities found the dump truck Mundy had stolen on a street in Randleman.

 Comments / 0